anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 discovery query to the "/.well-known/core" resource including a resource type (rt) query parameter "brski".
 The latter CoAP resource type is defined in {{cBRSKI}}.

-Upon success, the return payload will contain the URI path and port of the Registrar on which the cBRSKI resources are hosted.
+Upon success, the return payload contains the URI of the Registrar on which the cBRSKI resources are hosted.
 This exchange is shown below: